top of page

 Requirements

-• Undergraduate student with no more than 150-semester credits or 210 quarter credits (First bachelor’s degree only, graduate studies NOT eligible)
+• Undergraduate student with no more than 150-semester credits or 210 quarter credits.
+First bachelor’s degree only, graduate studies NOT eligible.

-• Full-time or part-time status – excluding non-credit courses, taking a minimum of 6 credits per term
+• Full-time or part-time status – excluding non-credit courses, taking a minimum of 6 credits per term.

-• Minimum cumulative GPA of 2.25 must be established and maintained after the first semester/quarter of college
+• Minimum cumulative GPA of 2.25 must be established and maintained after the first semester/quarter of college.

-• Completed Federal Student Aid (FAFSA)
+• Completed the Free Application for Federal Student Aid (FAFSA) for the academic year you are applying for.

 Requirements